ben-mays/bm1362.github.io/README.md

 * Built an automated state machine system for long-lived business workflows.
 This alone has saved 1000s of case worker hours and drives Quartet's patient intake process.
 * My team eventually grew to 6 and became the _Core Platform_.
 We were responsible for architecting our central application data store, asynchronous background processes, orchestrating distributed state, and pretty much everything on the backend.
 * Did a tour of duty as the technical lead on a cross functional team, marshaling a overhaul of our insurance modeling and intake process so we could improve our matching algorithm.
 We were seeing high rates of patient rejection due to insurance and decided to invest in accurately model the very complex behavioral health insurance market place.

-Currently migrating our core services to a CQRS architecture.
-We're building a new domain-driven API powered by a real-time replicator from our existing Datomic database to Postgres.

 #### FREELANCE